sisl.physics.DynamicalMatrix

 Also note that the ordering of the atoms will be

-.Algorithms that utilizes atomic indices should be careful.
+range(atoms.min()), range(len(other_atoms)), <rest>.Algorithms that utilizes atomic indices should be careful.

 When the tolerance atol is high, the elements may be more prone to differences in the symmetry elements.
 A good idea would be to check the difference between the couplings.
 The below variable

-will contain the difference(self -> other) - (other -> self)
+diffwill contain the difference(self -> other) - (other -> self)>>> diff = sm - sm.transpose()

 - Parameters:

-atol – coordinate tolerance for allowing replacement.
+atol (float) – coordinate tolerance for allowing replacement.
 It is important that this value is at least smaller than half the distance between the two closests atoms such that there is no ambiguity in selecting equivalent atoms.

-refers to the scale of the matrix elements coupling from self, whilescale[1]
+(scale, scale).
+For array-like inputscale[0]refers to the scale of the matrix elements coupling from self, whilescale[1]is the scale of the matrix elements in other.

 See also

-prepend two sparse matrices, see
+prependprepend two sparse matrices, see

-merge two matrices without considering overlap or commensurability
+appendfor detailsaddmerge two matrices without considering overlap or commensurability

-may be used to ensure hermiticity (symmetrization of the matrix elements)
+transposemay be used to ensure hermiticity (symmetrization of the matrix elements)

-append two sparse matrices
+appendappend two sparse matrices

-method used to scale the two matrix elements values
+Geometry.append,Geometry.prependSparseCSR.scale_columnsmethod used to scale the two matrix elements values

 - Raises: